Online Learning with Bounded Recall: Model and Preliminaries

 \subsection{Mean-based learners}

-One of the most natural approaches to constructing a strongly history-restricted learner $\mathcal{A}$ is to take a low-regret learning algorithm $\mathcal{A'}$ for the ordinary setting (e.g. the Hedge algorithm) but only run it over the most recent $M$ rounds.
-Later, we show that for a wide range of natural low-regret learning algorithms $\mathcal{A'}$ -- e.g., Hedge, follow the perturbed/regularized leader, multiplicative weights, etc. -- this results in a history-restricted algorithm $\mathcal{A}$ with \textit{linear regret}.
+One of the most natural approaches to constructing a stationary bounded-recall learner $\mathcal{A}$ is to take a low-regret learning algorithm $\mathcal{A'}$ for the full-horizon setting (e.g. the Hedge algorithm) but only run it over the most recent $M$ rounds.
+Later, we show that for a wide range of natural low-regret learning algorithms $\mathcal{A'}$ -- e.g., Hedge, follow the perturbed/regularized leader, multiplicative weights, etc. -- this results in a bounded-recall algorithm $\mathcal{A}$ with \textit{linear regret}.

 All these algorithms have the property that they are \textit{mean-based} algorithms.
-Intuitively, an algorithm is mean-based if it approximately best responds to history so far (i.e., if one arm $i$ has historically performed better than all other arms, the learning algorithm should play $i$ with weight near $1$).
+Intuitively, an algorithm is mean-based if it approximately best responds to the history so far (i.e., if one arm $i$ has historically performed better than all other arms, the learning algorithm should play $i$ with weight near $1$).
 Formally, we define this as follows.

 \begin{definition}[Mean-based algorithm] For each $i \in [d]$ and $1 \leq t \leq T$, let $R_{t, i} = \sum_{s=1}^{t} r_{s, i}$.
 A learning algorithm $\mathcal{A}$ is \emph{$\gamma$-mean-based} if, whenever $R_{t, i} - R_{t, j} > \gamma T$, $x_{t, j} < \gamma$.
 A learning algorithm is \textit{mean-based} if it is $\gamma$-mean-based for some $\gamma = o(1)$. \end{definition}